How to Get Rid of Bees Safely (Most People Do This Wrong)

 Short answer: Most people end up making the problem worse.

 Spraying, swatting, or destroying nests often increases risk and doesn’t solve the real issue.
-Bees aren’t attacking, you’re attracting them.
+Most bees are not looking to attack.
+They usually stay because something nearby gives them food, water, shelter, or a nesting spot.

 In this guide, you’ll learn why bees show up, what actually makes them leave, and how to keep them away safely, without killing them or creating a bigger problem later.